-The journey began on Oct.
-29. Tauber starts at the Otay Mesa Port of Entry in San Diego, California, and walks along the border wall before heading north two and a half miles to the Otay Mesa Detention Center.
-He will travel there and back again each day—a seven mile journey that connects legal entry to the U.S. with the border wall and the detention center holding those who might be in the country without all legal permits.
-While walking, he is declaring, in English as well as some Spanish, an adaptation of “Take Me Out to the Ballgame”:
+Tauber starts each day at the Otay Mesa Port of Entry in San Diego and walks along the Border Wall before heading north two and a half miles to the Otay Mesa Detention Center.
+He travels there and back again each day—a seven mile journey that connects legal entry to the U.S. with the Border Wall and the Detention Center holding those who might be in the country without all legal permits.
+While walking, he declares, in English as well as some Spanish, an adaptation of “Take Me Out to the Ballgame”:

-He is also proclaiming, as an adaptation of “The Star Spangled Banner”:
+He also proclaims, as an adaptation of “The Star-Spangled Banner”:

 Oh, say, can you see, our country’s gorgeous dream: an endless field of green, where everyone can live and play?
 Our star-spangled banner yet waves, over the land of immigrants and the home of us all!